microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ### Creating Markdown/HTML documents

 When creating documents for your project, you'll likely write them in Markdown.
 GitHub Copilot can also assist in creating Markdown documents.
-Open the Markdown file called `HELP.md` inside the Java project created previously, click on the GitHub Copilot Menu icon, `Configure Code Completion` then select `Edit Settings`.
+Open the Markdown file called `HELP.md` inside the Java project created during the Environment Setup Step, click on the GitHub Copilot Menu icon, `Configure Code Completion` then select `Edit Settings`.

 You can then set completion for Markdown to true as shown bellow.